import-min/FairPRS-Clin/README.md

 # FairPRS-Clin

 Polygenic risk scores are increasingly discussed for clinical use, but most published scores were built on European ancestry cohorts and behave unevenly when applied to diverse populations.
-Applying PGS000036, the most cited Type 2 diabetes PRS, to 1000 Genomes Phase 3 data with a global top-5% screening threshold flags 8.6% of European ancestry individuals and 1.9% of African ancestry individuals.
-That is a 4.5x gap that grows monotonically as the threshold gets stricter, reaching over 8x at the 99th percentile.
-This disparity is a structural property of applying a European trained score to a diverse population.
+Using PGS000036, a published Type 2 diabetes score, a global top-10% cutoff flags 48.7% of European ancestry individuals and 0% of African ancestry individuals on 1000 Genomes Phase 3 data.
+That is a 18x gap comes from score itself being trained on European GWAS data, so the risk alleles it tracks are far more common in Europeans.

-FairPRS-Clin addresses this with three methods.
-The Ancestry Portability Score quantifies how evenly a PRS performs across ancestry groups as a single number from 0 to 1, with bootstrap confidence intervals, using only score distributions without requiring outcome data.
-The Resource Constrained Fair Threshold finds per-group screening thresholds that equalize flagging rates while keeping the total fraction of people flagged fixed to a clinical budget.
-Applied to the T2D example above, it reduces the 4.5x disparity to 1.04x with no change in total population coverage.
-Bayesian Group Recalibration estimates ancestry-specific recalibration parameters with shrinkage toward the global model, which prevents overfitting when ancestry groups have small case counts.
-All outputs are linked to the ClinGen PRS Reporting Standards checklist.
+FairPRS-Clin measures this problem and fixes it.
+The Ancestry Portability Score gives a single number from 0 to 1 summarizing how evenly a PRS distributes across ancestry groups, computed from score distributions alone without needing outcome data.
+The Resource Constrained Fair Threshold finds per-group cutoffs that equalize flagging rates while keeping the total fraction of people screened fixed to avoid flagging more people overall.
+On the T2D example it brings the 18x gap down to 1.01x.
+Bayesian Group Recalibration fits ancestry-specific recalibration parameters with shrinkage toward the global model, which applies to some groups that only have a few dozen cases.
+All outputs map to the ClinGen PRS Reporting Standards checklist.

 ## Install